wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.43 =
+* Fixed several bugs in Jobs module where the 1.42 include file change was made incorrectly.

 = 1.42 =
 * Added checking and error messages for creation of temporary files used during export (CSV, HY3, SD3, RE1).
 * Added support for Event Number suffixes.